crafting-demo/provisioner-aws-ec2-windows/.sandbox/provision/lifecycle-asg/README.md

 The below variables can be injected to the sandbox template to override the default values.

-- `DEVICE_NAME`: The additional EBS volume will be mounted to the EC2 instance as a device, of which the name is specified.
-The default value is `xvdf`, as suggested by https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/device_naming.html.
+- `DEVICE_NAME`: The additional EBS volume will be mounted to the EC2 instance as a device, of which the name is specified by this variable.
+The default value is `/dev/xvdf`, as suggested by https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/device_naming.html.
 - `ASG_NAME`: The name of the ASG, from which the EC2 instance is claimed and detached.
 - `SANDBOX_NAME_TAG`: This is part of the ASG configuration, all instances in the ASG or claimed from the ASG will have this tag.
 The default value is `sandbox-asg`.
 - `SANDBOX_ID_TAG`: All claimed EC2 instances will be tagged with the ID of the current Sandbox.
 The tag name is specified by `SANDBOX_ID_TAG`.
 The default value `SandboxManaged-SandboxID`.